Romania: Press Release: For production companies

-Press Release: For production companies - Increase productivity and quality, reduce costs - Financed by EU subsidies with up to 90 % of the investment
+Press Release: For production companies - Determine in an online audit how you can increase productivity and quality and reduce costs in production

-Press Release: For production companies - Increase productivity and quality, reduce costs - Financed by EU subsidies with up to 90 % of the investment.
+Press Release: For production companies - Determine in an online audit how you can increase productivity and quality and reduce costs in production.

-The current corona crisis is bringing companies to major economic challenges.
-This makes it more important for manufacturing companies to increase their profitability and competitiveness.
-The key success factors here are increasing productivity, efficiency, and quality, as well as reducing (...)
+The key success factors of production companies are increasing productivity, efficiency and quality, as well as reducing the costs.
+Every company should know the status quo of these key success factors.
+Only then possible improvements can be identified and implemented.
+Interested companies can (...)

 [Read the article in Romania Business Insider]